RuslanSalyakhov/WireGuard-setup-with-Ansible/README.md

-# WireGuard setup with Ansible
+# WireGuard setup with Ansible on CentOS/RedHat 7

 ## WireGuard automated installation using Ansible playbook. ##

-For OS Red Hat 7 or CentOS 7 platfrom-python has been already installed with OS.
+For OS RedHat 8 or CentOS 8 platfrom-python has been already installed with OS.
 Command to check its status:
 ```bash
 yum list installed platform-python
 ```